-Nguyen Thanh Hung, the Deputy Minister of Information and Communications of Vietnam announced the plan at a seminar on completing institutions and fundamental conditions for developing digital economy in Vietnam, taking place in Hanoi on May 2.
+Deputy Minister of Information and Communications Nguyen Thanh Hung announced the plan at a seminar on completing institutions and fundamental conditions for developing digital economy in Vietnam, taking place in Hanoi on May 2.
 The event was part of a series of workshops under the Vietnam Private Sector Economic Forum 2019, which opened the same day, co-chaired by the Government and the Party Central Committee’s Economic Commission.
-NDO reports.

 According to Hung, the Government has assigned his ministry to pen the project on national digital conversion, with its scope covering three main areas – enterprises, State agencies and society – under three periods, from the effective date to 2022, 2022-2025, and 2025 with vision to 2030.